 What is Ketamine

-Ketamine is a dissociative anesthetic, thus its grouping into the same class of psychoactive substances as PCP (also known as angel dust).
-It comes in crystalline powder form, as an injectable fluid, or as a prescription medication nasal spray.
+Ketamine is a NMDA receptor antagonist, a class of drugs that induce dissociative anesthesia.
+This is the same class of psychoactive substances as PCP (also known as angel dust).

 - Special K